 Courses Outside Degree Field

-A graduate degree at Mills, with the exception of the MBA and MPP, requires full-time enrollment for a minimum of four semesters.
+A graduate degree at Mills, with the exception of the MBA and MPP, and the accelerated degree programs, requires full-time enrollment for a minimum of four semesters.
 The MBA and MPP require full-time enrollment for a minimum of two semesters.
 Degree candidates must be enrolled in course work leading to the degree, or enrolled as a continuing candidate “In Progress” in the semester in which the degree is awarded.

 Part-time graduate study is considered on a case-by-case basis and must be approved in writing by the department.
 Students who are in attendance part time in any semester must enroll for five or more semesters before completing the degree with the exception of the MBA and MPP.
 If part-time study is approved, all policies and stipulations must be followed.
 Note: The MFA program in studio art and teacher credential programs do not permit part-time studies.
 No exceptions will be made.

 A student may not receive a degree in a semester in which she/he is officially on a leave of absence.